chohaeyoung/onpensource_sw_final/README.md

 *max_samples* : If bootstrap is True, the number of samples to draw from X to train each base estimator.

-*max_features* : The number of features to consider when looking for the best split
+*max_features* : The number of features to consider when looking for the best split.

 *max_depth* : The maximum depth of the tree.
 The deeper the tree, the more splits it has and it captures more information about the data.